Dilution of Dark Matter Relic abundance due to First Order Electroweak Phase Transition: Acknowledgments

 \section{Acknowledgments}

-The work of SR is supported by the Department of Atomic Energy (DAE), Government of India for the Regional Centre for Accelerator-based Particle Physics (RECAPP) at Harish-Chandra Research Institute (HRI).
-SR is also supported by the excellence in research award from Infosys.
-SR would like to thank AseshKrishna Datta and Yang Zhang for useful discussions.
-SR also acknowledges the use of High-Performance Scientific cluster computing facilities at HRI and RECAPP.
+This work was initially carried out at the Harish-Chandra Research Institute (HRI), where SR was supported by the Department of Atomic Energy (DAE), Government of India, through the Regional Centre for Accelerator-based Particle Physics (RECAPP) at HRI.
+SR was also supported by the Excellence in Research Award from Infosys.
+The revised version of this work was completed at Argonne National Laboratory, where SR is supported by the U.S.~Department of Energy under contract No.~DEAC02-06CH11357.
+SR would like to thank the University of Chicago and Fermilab, where significant portions of this work were undertaken.
+SR also expresses gratitude to Asesh Krishna Datta and Yang Zhang for insightful discussions.
+Additionally, SR acknowledges the use of high-performance scientific computing facilities at HRI and RECAPP.